Skip to Main Content

 Incorporating images into your paper

-• Image should appear as soon as possible after the first text reference to it.
+• The image should appear as soon as possible after the first text reference to it (3.8: Placement of Illustrations Relative to Text).

 • Information below the image can consist of a word or two, incomplete sentences, several sentences or a combination.